rbsec/sslscan/README.md

 **Please note:** Out of the box, OpenSSL cannot compiled with `clang` without further customization (which is not done by the provided `Makefile`).
 For more information on this, see [Modifying Build Settings](http://wiki.openssl.org/index.php/Compilation_and_Installation#Modifying_Build_Settings) in the OpenSSL wiki.

 You can verify whether you have a statically linked OpenSSL version, by checking whether the version listed by `sslscan --version` has the `-static` suffix.

-### Building with docker
+### Building with Docker

-Install docker on your linux.
+Ensure that you local Docker installation is functional, and the build the container with:

+    make docker

+Or manually with:

    docker build -t sslscan:sslscan .

-to use it
+You can then run sslscan with:

    docker run --rm -ti sslscan:sslscan --help